thomas051083/psd-psw/_exclusives-2021/CSC-social-activities.md

 		<td>
                         <b>Healthy Eating for A Busy Lifestyle</b> <br>
-			A talk that addresses the challenges of sticking to a healthy yet yummy diet for the busy individual test
+			A talk that addresses the challenges of sticking to a healthy yet yummy diet for the busy individual.
 			<br>
 			<br>
 			Date: Thursday, 1 July '21 <br>